-Figure 4.2.2-1: UE 5G Media Downlink Streaming Functions (Media Player centric)
+Figure 4.2.2-1: UE 5G Downlink Media Streaming Functions (Media Player centric)

-The following subfunctions are identified as part of a more detailed breakdown of the Media Player Function:
+The following subfunctions are identified as part of a more detailed breakdown of the Media Player function:

-- Media Access Client: Accesses Media Content such as DASH-formatted Media Segments.
+- Media Access Client: Accesses media content such as DASH-formatted media segments.

 - Media Decapsulation: Extracts the elementary media streams for decoding and provides media system related functions such as time synchronization, capability signalling, accessibility signalling, etc.

-- DRM Client (optional): when present, DRM client might or might not be a part of Media player.
+- DRM Client (optional): When present, the DRM client might or might not be a part of the Media Player.
 It provides a content protection mechanism with its unique key management and key delivery system, authentication/authorization, policy enforcement and entitlement check.
-DRM client is not defined within 5G Media Streaming specifications.
+The DRM Client is not defined within 5G Media Streaming specifications.

-- Media Decryption (optional): when present, media decryption is responsible to decrypt the media samples using the keys provided in the DRM license, and further passing to the media decoder to enable playback of encrypted media.
-The media decryption and media decoding could be implemented on general-purpose processor in software or hardware, or for more secured and robust architecture, the decryption, decoding and rendering could be implemented on the hardware on secure processors.
+- Media Decryption (optional): When present, media decryption is responsible to decrypt the media samples using the keys provided in the DRM license, and further passing to the Media Decoder to enable playback of encrypted media.
+The media decryption and media decoding could be implemented on a general-purpose processor in software or hardware or, for a more secure and robust architecture, the decryption, decoding and rendering could be implemented on the hardware of secure processors.

-- Media Decoders: Decodes the media like audio or video.
+- Media Decoder: Decodes the media, such as audio or video.

-- Media Rendering / Presentation: Presents the media using an appropriate output device and enables possible interaction with the media.
+- Media Presentation and Rendering: Presents the media using an appropriate output device and enables possible interaction with the media.

--